-Basis of opinions
+Basis for opinions

 As a result of Government advice on social distancing due to the COVID-19 pandemic, I was unable to attend Northern Ireland Blood Transfusion Service's year-end stock count at NIBTS Headquarters and in clinical settings at 31 March 2020.
-As a result, I was unable to obtain sufficient and appropriate audit evidence about the existence and subsequent valuation of the closing inventory balance of £2,178,000 within Northern Ireland Blood Transfusion Service's 2019-20 financial statements.
-I was also not able to satisfy myself by alternative means.
-As a consequence, I was unable to obtain sufficient and appropriate audit evidence about the existence of the inventory opening balance at 1 April 2020.
+As a result, I was unable to obtain sufficient and appropriate audit evidence about the existence and subsequent valuation of the closing inventory balance of £2,178,000 within Northern Ireland Blood Transfusion Service's 2019-20 financial statements and I was not able to satisfy myself by alternative means.
 My audit opinion on the financial statements for the period ended 31 March 2020 was qualified accordingly.
-My audit opinion on the current period's financial statements is also qualified because of the possible effect of this matter on the comparability of the current period's figures and the corresponding figures.
+In addition, my audit opinion on the financial statements for the period ended 31 March 2021 was qualified because of the possible effects of this matter on the comparability of the period's figures and the corresponding figures.
+My opinion on the current period's financial statements is also qualified because of the possible effect of this matter on the comparability of the current period's figures and the corresponding figures due to the movements in inventory.
+In particular, purchase of goods and services in the Statement of Comprehensive Net Expenditure; increase/decrease in inventories in the Cash Flow Statement; and Statement of Comprehensive Net Expenditure reserve at 1 April 2020 in the Consolidated Statement of Changes in Tax Payers Equity.

-I conducted my audit in accordance with International Standards on Auditing (UK) (ISAs), applicable law and Practice Note 10 'Audit of Financial Statements of Public Sector Entities in the United Kingdom'.
+I conducted my audit in accordance with International Standards on Auditing (ISAs) (UK), applicable law and Practice Note 10 'Audit of Financial Statements and Regularity of Public Sector Bodies in the United Kingdom.

 My responsibilities under those standards are further described in the Auditor's responsibilities for the audit of the financial statements section of this certificate.
-My staff and I are independent of the Northern Ireland Blood Transfusion Service in accordance with the ethical requirements of the Financial Reporting Council's Revised Ethical Standard 2019 and have fulfilled our other ethical responsibilities in accordance with these requirements.
+My staff and I are independent of the Northern Ireland Blood Transfusion Service in accordance with the ethical requirements that are relevant to my audit of the financial statements in the UK, including the Financial Reporting Council's Ethical Standard, and have fulfilled our other ethical responsibilities in accordance with these requirements.
 I believe that the audit evidence obtained is sufficient and appropriate to provide a basis for my opinions.